Nicorabi/odin-rockPaperScissors/README.md

 Added a UI.

-Updated the html, js and added css.
+Updated the html, js and added some css.